The How to Build a Gaming PC Guide is not intended to be used as an official manufacturer guide or any trademark building system.

 There are no guarantees that the parts that you purchase or software will work one-hundred percent.

-PC Gamer Arena is not liable for any broken, defective computer parts you may receive through the
+PC Gamer Arena is not liable for any broken, defective computer parts you may receive through the manufacturer.

 We firmly emphasize safety as a warning throughout our computer building guide to inform readers about potential dangers.

 PCGamerArena.com is not liable for any personal injury or bodily harm due to the construction of the equipment process.